itsin-co-in/Automated-Web-Analysis/README.md

 cd fetcher/sportscraper
 scarpy crawl nbascraper
 ```
 * Launch the Java consumer applications to subscribe to Kafka topics and consume data.
+We can change the topics in the application.properties file.
 ```shell
 cd client
 mvn spring-boot:run